CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Events-and-Notifications/gNMI Streaming.md

 The gNMI Agent listens over port 9339.
 You can change the default port in case you use that port in another application.
 The `/etc/netq/netq.yml` file stores the configuration.

-Use the following commands to adjust the default settings:
+Use the following commands to adjust the settings:

 1. Disable the gNMI Agent: